-Except as otherwise indicated, all information in this prospectus is based on 23,290,801 shares of Common Stock outstanding as of December 9, 2016 and excludes the shares of Common Stock being offered by this prospectus and issuable upon conversion of the Series D Preferred Stock or exercise of the Warrants and also excludes the following:
+Except as otherwise indicated, all information in this prospectus is based on 1,742,745 shares of Common Stock outstanding as of March 14, 2017 and excludes the shares of Common Stock being offered by this prospectus and issuable upon conversion of the Series D Preferred Stock or exercise of the Warrants and also excludes the following:

-- 27,790,588 shares of Common Stock issuable upon the conversion of outstanding shares of our Series B-1 Convertible Preferred Stock and Series C Convertible Preferred Stock; - 2,352,942 shares of Common Stock issuable upon the conversion of shares of our Series D Preferred Stock or upon exercise of Warrants to be issued under the Sabby Purchase Agreement at the second closing, as described below; - 2,659,558 shares of Common Stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$3.88 per share and 346,169 shares of common stock issuable upon the vesting of restricted stock units; - 5,391,569 shares of our Common Stock issuable upon the exercise of outstanding warrants (other than the Warrants) with a weightedaverage exercise price of \$0.98 per share; and - 2,042,359 shares of our Common Stock reserved for future issuance under our equity incentive plans.
+- 348,712 shares of Common Stock currently\ issuable upon the conversion of outstanding shares of our Series C Convertible Preferred Stock and Series D Preferred Stock; - 63,787 shares of Common Stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$115.13 per share and 11,640 shares of common stock issuable upon the vesting of restricted stock units; - 926,884 shares of our Common Stock issuable upon the exercise of outstanding warrants (other than the Warrants) with a weighted-average exercise price of \$6.96 per share; and - 86,371 shares of our Common Stock reserved for future issuance under our equity incentive plans.

-The conversion prices of the Series C Convertible Preferred Stock and Series D Preferred Stock are subject to adjustment as set forth in the certificate of designation for such series.
+\The conversion prices of the Series C Convertible Preferred Stock and Series D Preferred Stock are subject to adjustment as set forth in the certificate of designation for such series, including as described above under "-Recent Developments-Outstanding Preferred Stock" and below under "-Description of Warrant Exercise Agreement."